-Sail along the Rhine aboard the exclusively-chartered MS Serenade 1 to visit some of Europe’s oldest towns and cities, each with delightfully quirky lanes and alleys to explore.
+Sail along the Rhine to some of Europe’s oldest towns and cities, each with delightfully quirky lanes and alleys.
 Starting and finishing in Cologne, we take in Bonn, the former capital of the Federal Republic of Germany, and the former Roman capital of Mainz.
-The Romans founded many of the destinations on this cruise, leaving fortresses and amphitheatres for us to enjoy, as well as initiating the growth of vineyards which decorate the valleys through which we sail.
-In addition to included city tours, you may like to visit Beethoven’s House Museum and Siegfried’s Mechanical Music Museum.
+The Romans founded many of the destinations on this cruise, leaving fortresses, amphitheatres and vineyards which decorate the valleys through which we sail.

 Titan’s VIP door-to-door travel service collects you from home for your journey to Dover, where we take a break before boarding our coaches, for the Channel crossing to Calais and onward journey to Cologne.
 Upon arrival, embark MS Serenade 1 (4T), where light refreshments are available.
 A welcome cocktail and Captain’s gala dinner are served this evening.